Letter from Frances Miller Seward to William Henry Seward, March 13, 1838

 concluded upon my going through Orleans

-'.
-Worden wrote the direction all
+by Oaks'.
+Worden wrote the direction all down

 upon a card I never should have remembered had

 he not.
-I was to stay all night at Waterloo
+I was to stay all night at Waterloo,

 in case I had not a prospect of getting home